Brad Robbins (basketball): SEABL and SBL

-Robbins made his debut in the SEABL in 2001 with the Dandenong Rangers, playing one game.
+Robbins made his debut in the South East Australian Basketball League (SEABL) in 2001 with the Dandenong Rangers, playing one game.
 He was a regular member of the Rangers' squad in 2003 and played 21 games.
 In 2004 and 2005, he played for the Knox Raiders in the SEABL and won the Youth Player of the Year for the South Conference in both years.

 In 2006 and 2007, Robbins played for the Willetton Tigers in the State Basketball League (SBL).
 Between 2011 and 2013, he played for the Wanneroo Wolves in the SBL and helped them win a championship in 2011 and reach another grand final in 2013.
 He did not play in 2014 but returned to the Wolves in 2015 for a short stint.

 Robbins came out of retirement to play for the Rockingham Flames in the 2019 SBL season.
 He came into the season six kilograms lighter than he was when he was with the Wildcats, but a hamstring injury suffered during pre-season forced him to miss the start of the regular season.
 He made his debut for the Flames in round nine, but soon suffered a career-ending Achilles injury.
 In 12 games in his final playing stint, he averaged 5.25 points, 2.75 rebounds and 2.33 assists per game.